Scientific name: Pseudocolus fusiformis (E. Fisch.)

 and has spread widely since then.

-"eggs" are at the bottom right and the mature
+Figure 3.
+Two unopened "eggs" are at the bottom right.
+Both

-specimen on the right was also detached from the substrate in
+they and the mature specimen on the right were detached from

 the spore mass is distributed along the inner surfaces of the